 At these local places, you can directly take your cards and get money instantly.

-Though they always try to get the lowest price, you need to know the value of your cards to don’t get ripped.
+Though they always try to get the lowest price, you need to know the value of your cards to don’t get ripped off.

-Try these places near you to sell your Magic cards collection.
+Try these places near you to sell your Magic cards collection near you.

 17. Comic Stores